Vermin of the Internet

 About Vermin of the Internet

-I'm talking about the other kind.
 The grifters.
 The fear merchants.
 The pseudoscience peddlers.
-The people who sell $30 bottles of vitamin D with a countdown timer and a fake Harvard logo.
+The people who sell £30 bottles of vitamin D with a countdown timer and a fake Harvard logo.
 The "neuroscientists" who wrap common sense in jargon and sell it back to you as a protocol.
 The Facebook ads narrated by Tibetan monks who don't exist, selling lymphatic resets they've never heard of.

-These people aren't innovators.
+These aren't innovators.
 They're the snake-oil salesmen of old, updated for the algorithmic age.
 They used to move from town to town.
 Now they change company names, spin up a new Shopify store, and reach millions before breakfast.

 Who I Am